-20 of the Novels & Irish Romance Movies for St. Patty’s Day
+20 of the Irish Romance Movies and Novels

 St. Patrick’s Day is just around the corner, which not only signifies we’re past the halfway mark of another month, but also traditions like certain foods to celebrate the day.
 But if you like quieter nights in, sometimes the right activity just might be watching or reading a movie or book.
 This is why I’ve put together a little list of Irish romance movies and novels to enjoy.